maybebyte/anthesis/encrypted-headless-raspberry-pi-gentoo.md

 clearing](https://wiki.archlinux.org/title/SSD_Memory_Cell_Clearing)
 (also known as "secure erase").

-After that, I created a [LUKS volume with LVM (Logical Volume Manager) inside it](https://wiki.archlinux.org/title/Full_disk_encryption#LVM_on_LUKS) on the SSD.
+After that, I created a [LUKS volume with Logical Volume Manager (LVM) inside it](https://wiki.archlinux.org/title/Full_disk_encryption#LVM_on_LUKS) on the SSD.
 Then I [created